Sam Torrance: Early life

-Torrance was born and grew up in Largs on the westcoast of Scotland, playing golf at Routenburn Golf Club, near his family home.
-His father Bob (1932-2014) was a highly respected golf instructor who coached son Sam from childhood.
+Torrance was born and grew up in Largs on the west coast of Scotland, playing golf at Routenburn Golf Club, near his family home.
+His father Bob (1932–2014) was a highly respected golf instructor who coached son Sam from childhood.

-Torrance represented Scotland against England at Boy's International Match at Hillside, Southport, England in August 1970.
+Torrance represented Scotland against England at a Boys International Match at Hillside Golf Club, Southport, in August 1970.

-He turned professional at the age of 17, and his first job was at Sunningdale, where he used to play for money with members, which was much needed because he was paid only £5 a week as an assistant professional.
+He turned professional at the age of 17, and his first job was at Sunningdale Golf Club, where he used to play for money with members, which was much needed because he was paid only £5 a week as an assistant professional.

 Professional career

 European Tour

 In 1970, Torrance joined the tour, which officially became the European Tour in 1972.
 He achieved his first professional win in 1972, and won the Sir Henry Cotton Rookie of the Year award in the same year.
 He recorded his first European Tour win in 1976.

 He won 21 times on the European Tour; only fellow Scot Colin Montgomerie has accumulated more European Tour titles without winning one of golf's four major championships.
-His best finish on the European Tour Order of Merit was second, which he achieved in 1984 and 1995.
+Torrance's best finish on the European Tour Order of Merit was second, which he achieved in 1984 and 1995.
 In total, he finished in the top-10 on the list 10 times.
 He previously held the record for the most career appearances on the European Tour, with 706.
 At the 2020 Hero Open, Miguel Ángel Jiménez passed Torrance for most starts on the European Tour.

 Torrance played in The Open Championship 28 times, with a best finish of tied 5th in 1981 at Royal St George's Golf Club in Sandwich, England.